Skip to main content

 So, what exactly are HVAC dampers?
 These devices control and direct the flow of air within your HVAC system.
 By adjusting the position of the dampers, you can effectively manage the amount of air that enters specific areas or rooms in your home.

-In this comprehensive guide, we’ll delve into what HVAC dampers are, how HVAC dampers work, where to put HVAC dampers, and how to adjust HVAC dampers.
+In this comprehensive guide, we’ll delve into what HVAC dampers are, how HVAC dampers work, where to put AC dampers, and how to adjust AC dampers.

 What Are HVAC Dampers?